Do No Harm

 Contraceptive Mandate

-The U.S. Department of Health and Humans Services’ (HHS) contraceptive mandate has a long and tortured history.
-When HHS published the first version of the mandate, the religious exemption in it was so narrow that not even Jesus’s ministry would have qualified.
-Eventually HHS devised an "accommodation" that forced religious employers to deputize their health plan administrators to deliver contraception, abortion-inducing drugs, and sterilization procedures to the religious organization’s employees.
-Lawsuits challenging the mandate went up to the Supreme Court in a case called Zubik v.
-Burwell, which included among the challengers the Little Sisters of the Poor—an order of elderly nuns, being forced by the government to cover contraceptives.
+When HHS published the first version of the mandate, the religious exemption in it was so narrow that not even Jesus’ ministry would have qualified.
+Eventually HHS devised an “accommodation” that forced religious employers to deputize their health plan administrators to deliver contraception, abortion-inducing drugs, and sterilization procedures to the religious organization’s employees.
+Lawsuits challenging the mandate went up to the Supreme Court in Zubik v.
+Burwell, a case that included among the challengers the Little Sisters of the Poor—a religious institute of women religious who provide nursing care for the elderly poor, being forced by the government to cover contraceptives in their health care plan.

 The Supreme Court in Zubik v.
 Burwell did not resolve the question of whether the so-called "accommodation" for religiously objecting employers violated the Religious Freedom Restoration Act, a federal law that protects religious freedom.
 Instead, the Court sent the challengers’ cases to the circuit courts with instructions to give the federal government and the challengers time to find a compromise.
 No compromise was found.